West Virginia Land and Home Realty

-Custom Built home from flooring to ceiling no detail was over looked.
+Custom Built home from floor to ceiling…no detail was overlooked.
 Practically brand new for less than you could build it!
-Located perfectly between Keyser and Petersburg all you have to do is move in!
+All you have to do is move in!
+Located between Keyser & Petersburg.
 2.09 AC. $249,900.
 WVGT102950

 Keenan Shanholtz, Broker